California CRPS & Chronic Pain Attorneys

 The chronic pain itself can be difficult enough to deal with.
 It can easily become an endless cycle of hurting, all the while wondering if and how you will ever feel better.
 Losing your dexterity or experiencing muscle breakdown is unimaginable.
 Untreated CRPS will dramatically decrease your quality of life, and could lead to depression or other mental health difficulties.

-If you suspect you might be suffering from this condition, get checked out by a doctor immediately, and then contact the complex regional pain syndrome lawyers at the May Firm.
+If you suspect you might be suffering from this condition, get checked out by a doctor immediately, and then contact the complex regional pain syndrome lawyers at The May Firm.

 Unfortunately, there is no known cure for CRPS.
 Physicians and pain management specialists can only treat the symptoms of CRPS and attempt to make patients more comfortable.